-Applications may be submitted by the landlord on behalf of the tenant.
-To submit an application on behalf of your tenant, go to “Create a Landlord Account” to begin the registration and application process.
+Applications may be started by the landlord on behalf of the tenant, subject to the tenant’s review and approval to submit.
+To start an application on behalf of your tenant, go to “Create a Landlord Account” to begin the registration and application process.

-This project is being supported, in whole or in part, by federal award number ERA302, awarded to the City of San Diego by the U.S. Department of the Treasury.
+This project is being supported, in whole or in part, by federal award numbers ERA0302, ERAE0043 and ERAE0321, awarded to the City of San Diego by the U.S. Department of the Treasury.

 Please be aware of scammers.
 City of San Diego (City) and San Diego Housing Commission (SDHC) employees will not ask you for personal information, such as your Social Security Number, over the telephone related to this program.
 Please use a secure means to transmit personal contact information to SDHC for this program.